 A woman is the only means of entrance into this world!

 So tell me, why don’t we treat her as such?

 And Woman, why don’t you carry yourself as such?

 What are the main challenges that you face as a womxn in our society?

-Nina: As a white womxn I know that I am already really privileged.
+Nina: I know I am already privileged being a white woman.
 Still, I face challenges nearly every day, mostly because of work.
 In a male-dominated field, one has to prove oneself in every new project, every new (male) person you meet.
-I try to be 100% professional and let my work speak for itself but I am not afraid to stand up for myself or colleagues who face discrimination.
+I try to be 100% professional and let my work speak for itself.
+But I am not afraid to stand up for myself or colleagues who face discrimination.
 As cliché as it sounds, I feel obligated to stand up for the less visible ones because I have a position where I can do it.

-Heidrun: This Life is work.
-So many of us are traumatized and wounded by the harsh reality of this world and the way it “works”.
+Heidrun: This life is work.
+The harsh reality of this world and the way it “works” has traumatized so many of us.
 It actually doesn’t work at all.
 Compassion is what we all need a lot of moving forward.
 We are all deeply wounded, lost, and confused at the ways of this world whether we feel and see it consciously or are affected by it subconsciously, and practice denial as a form of self-preservation.
 Evolution requires our full accountability and participation.
 We need to practice higher ways of being to create a world more aligned with what we truly want, need, and deserve.

-In Need of an architect?
+Need an architect?
 Check out Nina’s new studio here: